 In April 2018 NICE published a guideline on care and support of people growing older with learning disabilities covering care and support for adults with learning disabilities as they grow older.
 This includes identifying changing needs, planning for the future, and delivering services including health, social care and housing.
 It aims to support people to access the services they need such as recommending annual health checks to help them manage conditions that can quickly affect them as they grow older.
 The NICE guideline on dementia may also be relevant to the care of people with learning disabilities as they grow older.

-The NICE quality standards on learning disabilities: challenging behaviour and learning disabilities: identifying and managing mental health problems describe a concise set of prioritised statements designed to drive measurable quality improvements within these areas.
-NICE's Pathways on learning disabilities and behaviour that challenges, mental health problems in people with learning disabilities, care and support of people growing older with learning disabilities and dementia bring together all related NICE guidance and associated products on these topics in a set of interactive flowcharts.
+The NICE quality standards on learning disability: behaviour that challenges, learning disabilities: identifying and managing mental health problems and care and support for people growing old with a learning disability describe a concise set of prioritised statements designed to drive measurable quality improvements within these areas.
+NICE's Pathways on learning disabilities and behaviour that challenges, mental health problems in people with learning disabilities, and care and support of people growing older with learning disabilities bring together all related NICE guidance and associated products on these topics in a set of interactive flowcharts.

 there is a much higher rate of prescribing of medicines associated with mental illness among people with learning disabilities than the general population, often more than 1 medicine in the same class, and in most cases with no clear justification